Park Tucson Overview

 The Park Tucson Commission Subcommittees have established standing meeting days and times:

-- The Business District Parking Subcommittee generally meets next on Tuesday, March 1, 2022 at 8:30am.
+- The Business District Parking Subcommittee generally meets on the first Tuesday of the month.
+The subcommittee meets next on Tuesday, November 1, 2022 at 8:30am.